boytchev/suica/docs/about/about.md

 Browsers have a standard way of reaction on non-standard web pages (e.g. missing closing tags, unregistered custom tags, etc).
 This is heavily used in all Suica examples.
 Tools that validate HTML pages may complain about Suica HTML code.

+# Distribution

+Suica is distributed as `suica.js` or `suica.min.js` file and is loaded via the `<script>` tag.
+Once loaded, the library will look for HTML tags `<suica>` and use them as drawing canvases for 3D graphics.
+Suica does not use JS modules in order to allow easy local development.